RajTripathi20/nextjs-ai-chatbot/README.md

 </a>

 <p align="center">
-  An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel.
+  An AI Chatbot Built With Next.js and the AI SDK by Vercel.
 </p>

 <p align="center">